abarichello/bfheroesFesl/README.md

 ##This document does not specify the protocol between game server and game client.##

 ## Master server overview
-The MASTER server has 3 components:
+The MASTER server has 3 components:(Note ,in this Code FESL and UDP are together , but you can make your own code and separate TCP from UDP.
+"Magma" API is already working standalone)
-1. Two FESL servers: a message based protocol server that handles authentication, quering account info, ...
+1. The FESL Interface: a message based protocol server that handles authentication, quering account info,.
+It works like a Login..

-2. The Magma server: a HTTPS based server for more account info and addons(Store,Entitlements,friend list ,Bookmark)
-3. Two Theater servers: a message based protocol server that handles querying, joining, leaving, ...
+2. 1 UDP Server Interface: a message based protocol server that handles querying, joining, leaving, ...
 For Both game servers and clients

-A game client will first connect to the FESL server, then the HTTP server, then the Theater server and finally the game server.
--> game server  = BFHeroes_w32ded.exe
+3. "Magma server": an HTTPS API , it's essential for the login, because it parses the web_token(sessionId), and other game requests(Store,Entitlements,FriendSystem ,ServerBookmark), the reponse is parsed as XML

 ## FESL